US midterm elections: Is gridlock good?

 “Going forward, gridlock means less fiscal support for the economy as Democrats are unlikely to back further tax cuts.
 This could create a problem for US growth in 2020 when the existing package fades and is not replaced by further measures.
 It is possible that the president and the Democrats could strike a deal on infrastructure spending, but they may hesitate to take measures that could help get Trump re-elected as president.

-“Faced with a potential block on fiscal policy, the president may turn to trade policy and look to strike a deal with China and so prevent a further damaging escalation in the trade tension.
+“Faced with a potential block on fiscal policy, the president may turn to trade policy and look to strike a deal with China and so prevent a further damaging escalation in the trade war.
 From an economic perspective, that would be the logical step.
 However, Trump will have to weigh up whether the economic costs outweigh the political benefits of playing to his base support – many of whom see tariffs as an essential part of putting America first.”

 Future policy will require bipartisan support